ljpatrick/marxpaint/docs/en/README.txt

                       Exporting an animated GIF

-                              Click the 'GIF Export' button near the lower right to have Tux Paint generate an animated GIF file based on the selected images.
+                              Click the 'GIF Export' button near the lower right to have Marx Paint generate an animated GIF file based on the selected images.

                               Note: At least two images must be selected.
 (To export a single image, use the 'Export' option from the main 'Open' dialog.)
-If no images are selected, Tux Paint will NOT attempt to generate a GIF based on all saved images.
+If no images are selected, Marx Paint will NOT attempt to generate a GIF based on all saved images.

                               Pressing [Escape] during the export process